idelrich/MeteorSwift/README.md

     }

-You can inform the MeteorClient that a particular collection supports encodign and decoding to a specific type by registering the CollectionDecoder for that collection and type as follows:
+You can inform the MeteorClient that a particular collection supports encoding and decoding to a specific type by registering the CollectionDecoder for that collection and type as follows:

     myClient.registerCodable("collection_name", collectionCoder: MyCollectionType.Type)

-However, this is done automatically when you create a MongoCollection object (see below).
+However, this is done automatically when you create a MongoCollection object [(see below)](#collection-decoder).
 Once registered in this manner, MeteorClient will automatically decode any objects sent from the server into the registered type and store them that way.
 If you do not register a converter, then the objects will be stored as EJSON.

+## Change Notification

+It is possible to register for change notifications on a specific collection, MeteorSwift create notification names that include the action (added, removed, etc) and will post a notification through notification center whenever these actions occur.
+You can listen for any or all of the following.

+To listen for a specific action (added, removed etc) on a specific collection, register for a notification on `collectionName_action`, to be notified of any change to a specific collection, register for a notification on `collectionName`, and to be notified of a specific action (for example all "added" events on any collection), register for a notification of `action`.

+Note, this can cause a lot of notifications, so use this with care.
+A better approach is to register a watcher (via [MongoCollection](#watching-collections)) which will greatly reduce the the notifications that are being sent.

 ## EJSON